LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 Because of these inconsistencies in these post taggings, I hope to find some sort of consistency in post title structure to see if a better tagging system could be implemented to better classify and filter posts.

 ## Data
 The data used was generated from [this](https://bigquery.cloud.google.com/table/fh-bigquery:reddit_comments.2015_05?pli=1) database on Google BigQuery.
-Many columns are available database, but only a few were needed here.
+Many columns are available on this database, but only a few were needed here.

 ![BQTable](https://github.com/LucasXavierChurchman/Capstone2/blob/master/images/bigquerytable.png)